What is hypoglycemia?

 Limit the carbohydrates you eat

-Carry or wear a medical ID to let other doctors know you have diabetes in case of a medical emergency
+Carry or wear medical identification to let other doctors know you have diabetes in case of a medical emergency

 Drugs Mentioned In This Article